webda2l/symfony-docs/serializer/streaming_json.rst

 .. versionadded:: 7.3

-    The JsonStreamer component was introduced in Symfony 7.3 as an :doc:`experimental feature </contributing/code/experimental>`.
+    The JsonStreamer component was introduced in Symfony 7.3.

 Symfony can encode PHP data structures to JSON streams and decode JSON streams back into PHP data structures.